Michelle Badash, MS

 menopause, including hot flashes, night sweats, change in mental status, and

 infertility.
-Managing these side effects may be difficult for cancer patients because hormone replacement therapy (used to manage menopause in healthy women) is not an option.
+Managing these side effects may be difficult because hormone replacement therapy, which is used to manage menopause in healthy women, is not an option.
 It would counteract the effects of the anti-estrogen agents.

 In addition to menopausal symptoms, other side effects can occur, such as: